 May 4–18, 2019.
 Carmen.
 Bizet’s sexy thriller about an everyday soldier’s ill-fated obsession with the ultimate femme fatale is the iconic opera.

 Free live broadcasts of Seattle Opera productions

 Want to experience the splendor of opera on the go?
-Tune into 98.1 KING FM selected nights during the season for live broadcasts from the Seattle Opera stage of McCaw Hall.
+Tune into 98.1 KING FM every Saturday night during the season for live broadcasts from the stage of McCaw Hall and a full lineup of other, full-length opera recordings.
 A Seattle Opera curator leads you through this marvelous listening journey.
+Recording details are posted at king.org.
 Upcoming Seattle Opera LIVE broadcasts from McCaw Hall:

 How to get cheap tickets to Seattle Opera

-$25 tickets are available in the Second Tier Side Upper for every Seattle Opera performance at McCaw Hall, unless otherwise specified.
-The $25 tickets sell out quickly, so purchase them as far in advance as possible.
+$25 tickets for every performance at McCaw Hall are available in the Second Tier Side Upper (unless otherwise specified).
+These seats typically sell out quickly so purchase them as far in advance as possible.

 $40 and up and save up to 38% on Season Tickets.
 Season tickets are now available for 3, 4, or all 5 operas starting at just $40 per opera.
 Benefits include the best seats at low prices, flexible exchanges, interest-free payment plans, behind-the-scenes events, and other special offers.
 Purchase by July 20 and get free parking.
 All it takes is $20 down to place your order, then use the interest-free payment plans to pay in automatic installments through July 2018.